phuonglh/ai.vitk.ner/README.md

 # Vietnamese Named Entity Recognition
 ---

+**NOTE: This repos is now obsolete.
+Interested programmers should consider to use the new repo vlp (github.com/phuonglh/vlp).
+NER is a module in that multiple-module project for Vietnamese Language Processing with Scala.**

-This is the first public release of a Vietnamese named entity recognition system, developed by [Phuong LE-HONG](http://mim.hus.vnu.edu.vn/phuonglh) at College of Sciences, Vietnam National University in Hanoi.
+This is the first public release of a Vietnamese named entity recognition system, developed by [Phuong LE-HONG](http://mim.hus.edu.vn/lhp) at College of Sciences, Vietnam National University in Hanoi.

 This tool implements a conditional Markov model (CMM), a common probabilistic model for sequence labelling.
 In